Hyohko/diskhasher/README.md

           If provided, the logfile will record the hash results (success/failure) at this provided file location.
-If no directory is given as part of the file path, then this file will be written to the same directory as the diskhasher executable.
+If no directory is given as part of the file path, then this file will be written to the same directory as the dkhash executable.

   -j, --jobs <jobs>
           For readability, the number of concurrently running threads performing